Why have just one color in your bedroom when you could have two?

 Robin’s Egg Blue and Cream

-This two colour combo is in a living room and dining room, but there is no reason this wouldn’t work in a bedroom.
+This two color combo is in a living room and dining room, but there is no reason this wouldn’t work in a bedroom.

-I had the hardest time trying to decide what this greeny-blue colour should be called, but I settled on robin’s egg because that seemed the closest.
+I had the hardest time trying to decide what this greeny-blue color should be called, but I settled on robin’s egg because that seemed the closest.

-The actual colour is Dix Blue by Farrow and Ball.
+The actual color is Dix Blue by Farrow and Ball.

 Dupe the look with Sherwin Williams White Flour and SW Kind Green.